Free Profit Margin Calculator

 • Prevent errors that affect your accounting

-With a profit margin calculation tool, it takes only seconds to find out how profitable a job was.
+With a gross profit margin calculator, it takes only seconds to find out how profitable a job was.
 Easily see if you underestimated labor hours, if material costs went over budget, or if rising expenses are cutting into your profit margins.

-( (Service price – Cost) / Service price ) x 100 = Your profit margin percentage
+Profit margin percentage = [ (Service price – Cost) / Service price ] x 100

 Calculate the labor costs for a completed job using this formula:

-If the job required multiple employees with different hourly wages, just multiply each person’s hours by their hourly pay, then add up the results.
+If the job requires multiple employees with different hourly wages, multiply each person’s hours by their hourly pay and add up the results.

-Go through all of your material and supply receipts for the job, and add up your purchases to figure out what everything cost.
+Go through all of your material and supply receipts for the job and add up your purchases to determine the total material cost.

 Want to make this process fast and easy?
 Use expense tracking software to log expenses, assign them to jobs, and snap and attach receipt photos. -